AdityaGogoi/Deep-Learning-Concepts/README.md

 * Here we will learn to save our trained models.
 In general, we won't want to train a model everytime you need it.
 * Instead, we'll train once, save it, then load the model when we want to train more or use if for inference.

+#### 7. Loading Image Data
+* We have been using ML-ready datasets till now.
+But the real-world dataset often does not comply with model-standards.
+* In this notebook, we will learn how to use full-sized images of cats and dogs, transform and augment them to make them suitable for our model to train on.
+Then the model would be trained to differentiate between images of cats and dogs.

 ## Section 3 - Convolutional Neural Networks
 * CNNs (or ConvNet) are a class of Deep Learning models that are mostly applied for analyzing visual data like images videos, etc.
 * They usually consist of Multi-Layer Perceptrons (MLP), which are fully-connected Neral Networks, preceded by Convolution Layer(s), which recognizes the patterns in an image.